Max-Margin based Discriminative Feature Learning: Proposed Method

 \subsection{Binary Classification: $\mathcal{K}=2$}

-Margin maximization has been demonstrated to be a good principle applied to various learning methods~\cite{weinberger,Burgesc}.
-Among these methods, support vector machine (SVM) is a popular one that maximizes global margin of data points of different classes, but it only focuses on how to learn a max-margin based classifier.
-In this paper, we target at learning a low-dimensional feature space to further improve the performance of max-margin based classification, and we propose a unified framework to integrate feature learning and classification together.
-We not only intend to make the global classification margin maximized, but also we expect the samples of the same class to be close as much as possible in the subspace.
-Moreover, we also consider the issue that the data are often corrupted with noise and redundant information in practical scenarios.
-Therefore, we define the following objective function:
+Margin maximization has been demonstrated to be a good principle applied by various learning methods~\cite{weinberger,Burgesc}.
+Among these methods, support vector machine (SVM) is a popular one that maximizes the global margin of data points of different classes, but it only focuses on how to learn a max-margin based classifier.
+In this paper, we aim at learning a low-dimensional feature space to further improve the performance of max-margin based classification, and we present a unified framework to integrate feature learning and classification together.
+To do this, we propose the following objective function:

-where $C$, $\eta$ and $\lambda$ are three trade-off parameters. $\mathbf{w}$ is the learned weight vector. $\mathbf{P}$ is the transformation matrix that we want to learn, and $\mathbf{P}^T\mathbf{x}_i$ is the new low-dimensional representation of $\mathbf{x}_i$. $A_{ij}$ denotes the edge weight of the within-class graph.
+where $C$, $\eta$ and $\lambda$ are three trade-off parameters, in order to balance the contribution of each term to learn discriminative features.
+Through these parameters, our model can be flexible to different scenarios. $\mathbf{w}$ is the learned weight vector, as in SVM. $\mathbf{P}$ is the learned transformation matrix which projects the original data into low-dimensional feature space. $\mathbf{P}^T\mathbf{x}_i$ is the new low-dimensional representation of $\mathbf{x}_i$. $A_{ij}$ denotes the edge weight of the within-class graph.
 Here, either Heat kernel or Simple-minded can be used for weighting the edges.
-For similarity, we choose Simple-minded in our experiment, which is expressed as:

-$l(\bullet)$ is a hinge loss function.
+For similarity, we choose Simple-minded in our experiment, which is expressed as: $l(\bullet)$ is a hinge loss function.
 The standard hinge loss function in SVM is not differentiable everywhere.
-In order to take advantage of gradient-based optimization method to solve the proposed objective function, we adopt a similar but differentiable quadratic hinge loss:

-Minimizing the first two terms of (\ref{equ:objg}) aims at finding a low-dimensional subspace, in which the margin can be maximized for classification.
-The third term seeks to make the scatter of the data in the same class as small as possible in the subspace.
-The last term is a regularization term to make the transformation matrix $\mathbf{P}$ sparse in rows, so that the learned subspace can be robust to noise, and the model complexity can be lowered too.
+In order to take advantage of the gradient-based optimization method to solve the proposed objective function, we adopt a similar but differentiable quadratic hinge loss: Minimizing the first two terms of (\ref{equ:objg}) means finding a low-dimensional subspace, in which the margin of different classes can be maximized, and the classification loss can be minimized.
+Minimizing the third term makes the scatter of the data in the same class as small as possible in the subspace.
+The last term is a regularization term to make the transformation matrix $\mathbf{P}$ sparse in rows, so that the learned subspace is robust to noise, and the model complexity is lowered too.